 12. Daytrip over to Bolivar Peninsula

 Just a quick ferry ride away lies Bolivar and Crystal Beach.
 This tiny little hamlet of perfection doesn’t have any of the traffic of Galveston but offers plenty of charm.
 The beaches are a little rougher on the feet, but the views are amazing.

 This tiny town offers tons of rentals at fantastic prices.
 Crystal Beach has delightful, dog-friendly beaches where you can pull right up to the water.
-This hot spot also has plenty of restaurants to ensure a pleasurable experience in your travels.
+This hot spot also has plenty of restaurants to ensure a pleasurable experience on your travels.
 Plan on taking leftovers back to your vacation home.
-If you’re a Jeep aficionado, this is your homeland as Jeep Weekend is one of the wildest experiences you can have in this town.
+If you’re a Jeep aficionado, this is your homeland, as Jeep Weekend is one of the wildest experiences you can have in this town.